preciofishbone/OmniaDocs/web-content-management/publishing-features/script-html/index.rst

 .. image:: script-html-content.png

-Use the desigated areas for:
+Use the designated areas for:

 + **HTML**: Add HTML here.
 + **CSS**: To set CSS for the content in this field, add it here.